 Layering for Cyclists

-A good baselayer should primarily be highly breathable with good wicking qualities.
-It will wick (remove) moisture away from the skin, keeping you as dry as possible.
-The better wicking jerseys tend to be close-fitting.
+A good base layer should be highly breathable with good wicking qualities.
+It will remove moisture from the skin, keeping you dry.
+Better wicking jerseys tend to be close-fitting.
 Winter base layers also need to insulate from the cold.

-This layer can perform several roles.
-In warm weather it could be the only thing you’ll wear.
-Or it can be worn as an outer layer with a base layer underneath, or – as the name here suggest, as the mid-layer between a base and a shell layer.
-With this in mind there are several qualities to look out for.
+Your most flexible layer.
+In warm weather it could be the only top you’ll wear.
+Or it can be worn as an outer layer with a base layer underneath.
+Or, as the name suggest, it can be the mid-layer between a base and a shell.